paulg44/typescript-weather-app/my-app/README.md

 # Todo List

 Everyone's favourite....the todo list!!!
 I will create a fairly simple todo list, it may have a couple of extras I'll see how I get on.
 However this will be the first typescript project I do from scratch with no help, tutorials, school of code hackathon's etc.
+I will also use bootstrap on this application as I have it installed and I'd like to give that a good research whilst I'm doing the project.

 # Original Weather App